bennojoy/kerberos_server/README.md

 The variables that can be passed to this role and a brief description about them are as follows:

 ```
-realm_name: EXAMPLE.COM                           # The realm name for the kerneros server
+kerberos_server_realm_name: EXAMPLE.COM                           # The realm name for the kerneros server
-kdc_port: 88                                      # The port in which kdc should listen
+kerberos_server_kdc_port: 88                                      # The port in which kdc should listen
-master_db_pass: foobar                            # Password for the master kerberos database
+kerberos_server_master_db_pass: foobar                            # Password for the master kerberos database
-kadmin_pass: foobar                               # Password for the kerberos admin
+kerberos_server_kadmin_pass: foobar                               # Password for the kerberos admin
-kadmin_user: benz                                 # Username for the kerberos server
+kerberos_server_kadmin_user: benz                                 # Username for the kerberos server
 ```
 - Examples